VlastikS/mlikfa/README.md

 # mlikfa
-MQTT listener in Kotlin for Android
+# MQTT listener in Kotlin for Android

+# first connect to hivemq server